cs3216/cs3216.github.io/assignments/facebook.md

 applications than in Standalone Applications.

-The PHP SDK makes API calls from the your application web server while the JavaScript SDK makes API calls from the client’s web browser.
-The question you would probably ask then is: “Why should I care where the API calls are made from, so long as they are actually made?”
+The PHP SDK makes API calls from the your application web server while the JavaScript SDK makes API calls from the client's web browser.
+The question you would probably ask then is: "Why should I care where the API calls are made from, so long as they are actually made?"

 To begin answering this question, we need to understand how a network requests work.
 When a user loads your application, a network request is